 Psst!
 This post probably contains affiliate links, which means I earn a commission (at no extra cost to you) if you click through and make a purchase.
 As always, I only recommend products and services I trust.

-Nuremberg, Germany is home to a medieval Old Town and 1000 year-old castle, to the famous Nürnberger bratwurst and Franconian beer.
-It’s also the second-largest city in Bavaria and the unofficial capital of Franconia.
+Aah, Nuremberg Old Town, Germany.
+This beautiful German, medieval Old Town is home to a 1000 year-old castle, to the famous Nürnberger bratwurst and Franconian beer.
+Nuremberg is also the second-largest city in Bavaria and the unofficial capital of Franconia.
 I went there a few months ago and met the city’s rich past, both dark and significant.

 Nuremberg has a long and complex history.
 It was here that the Nazi rallies were held and where the Nuremberg Laws denying German citizenship for Jewish people were passed.
 After World War 2, the Nuremberg Trials were held.
 The city has a dreadful burden of history to bear, but it bears it honestly and well.
 Some of the most important World War 2 sites and museums are located here: